 - The Buddha Became a Teacher

 What the Buddha learned, he wanted to pass on.
 Although there were Buddhas before him, he was the first to teach others the path to enlightenment and create a monastic community (called the Sangha) so those who wished to devote themselves could.
-Even in his final moments before death, he was asking if anyone had questions about his teachings.
+Even in his last moments before death, he asked if anyone had questions about his teachings.
 And what a fabulous teacher he was as we continue to follow his teachings 2,600 years after his death.

 - Your Buddhist Sect Requires It

-You may be in a Buddhist sect, such as Zen, which requires a teacher based on their interpretation of the teachings.
+You may be in a Buddhist sect, such as Ch’an/Zen, which requires a teacher based on their interpretation of the teachings.
 A teacher also helps you understand some complex things, and further engages you to stop having a ‘wild’ or ‘monkey’ mind!
 Something like that can’t be done alone, and meditation can only take you so far.
-That being said, even those sects have had members who achieved enlightenment without the constant use of a teacher.
+Even those sects have had members who achieved enlightenment without the constant use of a teacher.

 - Your Thinking Can Be Challenged